-Wei Min recommends target buys to clients based on appreciation potential, rental yield and market demand.
-After the purchase transaction is completed, Wei Min and his team rents out the apartments and screens potential tenant applicants.
+As a buyer’s broker, Wei Min recommends good buys to clients based on appreciation potential, rental yield and market demand.
+After the purchase transaction is completed, Wei Min and his team rent out the apartments and screen potential tenant applicants.
 They are the point of contact for tenants on any issues.

 Wei Min coordinates the whole buying and selling process and works closely with his team who comprise two lawyers, a few mortgage brokers and bankers, two handymen, a real estate colleague, three insurance agents and an accountant.

 He has represented clients from countries including Singapore, Taiwan, Israel, Hong Kong, Argentina, China, the United Kingdom, Indonesia, Saudi Arabia and France.
 Clients find him by referral and through his articles / media interviews.
 According to Wei Min, he has not met some of his closest and best clients in person.
 But has communicated extensively with them through online video or WhatsApp.